 Player A hooked a tee shot into the fence separating the driving range from the ninth hole.
 The ball dropped straight down and came to rest between the fence and an out of bounds line painted on the ground.
 In fact, the ball actually grazed the line.
 Unable to make a swing and uncertain if his ball was in bounds or out, Player A played two balls.
 With the first, he took an unplayable lie, dropped within two club lengths, knocked the ball onto the green and made a two-putt bogey.
 With the second, he went back to the tee, launched one into the bunker, jacked his fourth onto the green and made a two-putt double.
 Which ball counted?

 Unfortunately, the second ball.
 When a line is painted on the ground to mark out of bounds, the line itself is out of bounds.
-So a ball that’s touching the line, if no other portion of the ball is overhanging in bounds, is out of bounds.
+So a ball that’s on the line, if no portion of the ball is overhanging in bounds, is out of bounds.
 Had Player A submitted the five, he would have been DQed, so playing the second ball and submitting the six was a good idea.

 Player A duffed his tee shot off the second tee.
-The ball went dead straight and died somewhere on the hillside below the ladies’ tee-box.
+The ball went dead straight and died somewhere on the hillside below the red tee-box.
 Surprisingly, Player A was unable to find the ball.
 He knew that it wasn’t in the creek on the left or trees on the right and didn’t believe that he should be forced to take a lost ball penalty.
 After a few minutes of searching, he told his playing companion that the ball had to be under one of the many leaves in the area and that he was taking a free drop under the “Leaf Rule” provision.
 His playing companion objected, claiming that there’s no such thing as the “Leaf Rule.”
 Who was right?

 A player hit left of the 9th green, and his ball came to rest in bounds just three inches inside the parking lot’s macadam berm (which at Sterling Farms represents an OB line).
 A car parked in the lot interfered with the player’s backswing, so he found the nearest point of relief from the car that was no closer to the hole and took free relief by dropping within one club length of that point.
 Did he do the right thing?